stephenkingsley/humble-server/README.md

 module.exports = log1;
 ```

+### Next
+In middleware, `next` function is important that can execute next middleware automatically.
+So you can design your own logic in middleware.

 ## Plugin
 Plugin is another elegance architecture.
 Create your own plugins in `/plugin` folder without any config.
 In the controller you can run `context.plugin[${your plugin file name}]`.